tiziasan/CIAO-Code-In-Architecture-Out/README.md

 ## Data Folder
 As supplemental material the data folder contains:

-- Repo folder, containing all the generated markdown documentations.
+- Repo folder, containing all the generated markdown documentations with the images.
 - A copy of the survey.
 - Results of the survey.